Willapark and Forrabury Stitches

 The path climbs up the steep slope above the harbour, offering wonderful views along the coast.
 It takes between 10-15 minutes to reach Willapark, depending on how often you stop to admire the view!
 I have explored the Stitches from both directions, and though it is easier from Forrabury it is much more enjoyable to take the coastal path.

 You can access both the stitches and the Iron Age fort and headland at any time.
 I thoroughly enjoyed sitting atop Willapark in the late evening, when golden sunlight was lighting the old pleasure house and sending long shadows across the ancient field system of the Forrabury Stitches and it is a breathtaking experience.

 Do take the time to visit St Symphorian's church in Forrabury, located just beyond the Stitches.
-The church dates to the Norman period and features a 12th century font and a pulpit made with carvvings from medieval bench ends.
-Outside the churchyard is a 10th century wayside cross.
+The church dates to the Norman period and features a 12th-century font and a pulpit made with carvings from medieval bench ends.
+Outside the churchyard is a 10th-century wayside cross.